 2. Consult a medical professional for questions, concerns, or anything about your medication first.

 Talking to a medical professional such as a primary care doctor, psychiatrist, or nurse practitioner is essential when starting medications.
 Here are a few things you should consider when looking at different medicines:

-Side effects are perhaps the most important thing to consider, because they can have a significant impact on the way you feel with
+Side effects are perhaps the most important thing to consider, because they can have a significant impact on the way you feel.